CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You copy it

 ## Question 10

-What happens when you clone a repostory?
+what happens when you 'clone' a repository ?

-It send it to a friend
+It duplicate and download everything in the repository

 ## Question 11